 Most of the shacks at Kudle beach provide cottage stays at reasonable prices.
 Out of curiosity I checked a few of them at the shack we were spending the evening.
 They were located at the backyard and included several options.
-Rent started at INR 200 a night to INR 2500 a night.
-The basic ones were small single bedded rooms with mud/sand floors while the ones priced upwards had superior facilities like attached bathroom, air conditioning amongst other facilities.
-While it will be interesting to stay in these, I personally feel they are not the best of option for a family travelling with young kids.
+Rents started at INR 200 a night to INR 2500 a night.
+The basic ones were small single bedded rooms with mud/sand floors while the ones priced upwards had superior facilities like attached bathroom, double beds, air conditioning amongst others.
+While it will be interesting to stay in these, I personally feel they are not the best of option for a family travelling with young children.

 Om Beach is undoubtedly Gokarna’s most famed beach and it can be credited for single-handedly popularizing this small town on the global tourist map.
-Om beach is formed in the shape of sacred Hindu symbol “Aum” and you will be amazed the perfection of this natural wonder from a high point nearby.
+Om beach is formed in the shape of sacred Hindu symbol “Aum” and you will be amazed at the perfection of this natural formation when you view this from a higher elevation point nearby.
 I would not be wrong to say this is one of India’s less talked about natural wonders.

 Reaching Om beach once you are in Gokarna is easy.
-You can trek, drive or even take public transport.
-A lot of local autos operate to ferry tourists in the area.
+You can trek, drive or even use public transport.
+A lot of local autos ferry tourists to Om Beach in Gokarna.

-If you have the time and suitable company, then trekking to Om beach is a great option.
+If you have the time and suitable company, then trekking to Om beach is another great option.
 The route passes through some interesting terrain.
 However, if you are travelling with a small kid, then maybe driving down is a better option.
 There is a parking at the hilltop above the beach where you can safely park your vehicle and descend to the beach.
-Since I was travelling with my wife and kid, we drove down to the beach which took us around 15 mins from Kudle beach.
+Since I was travelling with my wife and kid, we drove down to the beach which took us around 15 mins from our hotel located near Kudle beach.

 The last few meters to Om beach from the parking lot have to be traversed on foot.
 Compared to Kudle, Om beach had a much higher inflow of tourists.
 There is a big shack right at the start of the beach which serves decent food and beer.

-Gokarna beach is located in main town, close to the famous Mahabaleshwar temple located in this small temple town.
+Gokarna beach is located in main town, close to the famous Mahabaleshwar temple located in the temple town.
 It is a major pilgrimage center and as such draws a significant number of visitors.
-The Gokarna beach has a close connect with the temple and has major religious significance.
+The Gokarna beach has a close connect with the temple and has high religious significance.
 It is considered pious for pilgrims visiting the temple to take a bath in it before visiting the temple.
 As such most pilgrims visit this beach for a bath.
 The Gokarna beach is crowded and quite commercialized as expected.
 Also, the visitors are of a different profile.
-You can choose to visit it if you are visiting the temple but there is not much for a holiday maker here.
-You can choose to give it a miss.
+You can choose to visit it if you are visiting the temple.
+Do note there is not much for a holiday maker here.
+You can even give it a miss.